 The strategies taught in Singapore Math are layered upon one another.
 One skill set is a foundation for future lessons “like LEGO bricks carefully situated next to the other.”
 This differs from the typical approach in the U.S., which follows a “spiral” — where the material is revisited over the course of months or years.
 For example, students need prior knowledge of bonding in order to be successful at strategies they will learn later on (like vertical addition).

 “The sequence of topics in Singapore Math has been carefully constructed based upon child development theory,” says Jeffrey Thomas, president of Singapore Math Inc., the primary producer of Singapore Math products for the U.S. market.
 “The means to mastery is problem solving, and the beauty of the approach is that the majority of students are well prepared to tackle increasingly difficult topics, such as fractions and ratios, when they are introduced in the third through fifth grades.
 Those students are also typically ready for middle school algebra and geometry.”

 #5.
 Growth mindset

 Singapore’s Ministry of Education heavily believes in “research-proven pedagogical approaches that lead to lasting learning beyond the test,” says KQED News.

-A growth mindset, as defined and popularized by Carol Dweck, is the idea that intelligence is not a set of fixed traits but rather is something that can be developed and improved through hard work and education.
+A growth mindset, as defined and popularized by Carol Dweck, is the idea that intelligence is not a set of fixed traits but rather something that can be developed and improved through hard work and education.

-Experts say students are more likely to succeed particularly in difficult subjects like math when they ditch the feeling that they’re simply just not good at it and replace it with the feeling that they can ultimately succeed if they keep trying.
+Experts say students are more likely to succeed in difficult subjects like math when they ditch the feeling that they’re simply not good at it and replace it with the feeling that they can ultimately succeed if they keep trying.
 The support of this mindset is speculated to be one reason why Singapore students are continually able to succeed.